 You can setup when you would like the sync to occur.
-It can be set as often as every four hours.
-“Daily” is the most common selection.
+It can be set as often as every one hour.
 Click the save button to finish the sync setup.
 Repeat these steps for the other lists you would like to keep in sync.

 After doing an import, you can add additional fields to a current list.
 To do this

 - Go to the NetSuite CRM Sync Setup under the More menu and click the Add List Columns button.

 - A dialog box will open, allowing you to choose the new fields to add.

 In the above section, you already set up the lead score field to sync to NetSuite.
 Next, you must set up the field to update on your Act-On list using a List Maintenance program.
 This will update the value in your list so it will send an updated lead score to NetSuite.